tusharagg1/chest-x-ray-ai/docs/SRS/README.md

-# Software Requirements Specification (SRS) and Commonality Analysis (CA)
+# Software Requirements Specification (SRS)

-<The SRS is for a single product.
-The CA is for a family of related
+<The SRS is for a single product, not a family of products.
+A Commonality Analysis is
-products>
+more appropriate for a family of products.>

+<The template in this folder is suited to Scientific Computing (also known as
+Research Software) projects>

 The folders and files for this folder are as follows:

 Describe ...

-Only one of the CA or SRS document should be completed.
-You can delete the other one.